FZJ-PGI-12/QAOA.jl/README.md

 ## Citations

-If you are using code from this repository, please cite our work:
+If you are using code from this repository, please [cite our work](https://doi.org/10.21105/joss.05364).
+Also consider our algorithmic paper:
 ```
 @misc{https://doi.org/10.48550/arxiv.2303.00329,
   doi = {10.48550/ARXIV.2303.00329},